rdkit-rs/rdkit-rs.github.io/content/tutorials/forking-a-debian-package.md

 "just work".
 The next question is how to set up a pure aarch64 filesystem in which to run the build.
 Enter `debootstrap`, a tool for unpacking Debian-flavored operating systems in to a file system.
-Think of it like the usual Debian installer but it unzips all the `.deb` files in to a directory tree.
-Remember in these QEMU examples we running from an amd64 host environment.
-In general you won't need to but you can run it manually:
+Think of it like the usual Debian installer, but it unzips all the `.deb` files in to a directory tree.
+Remember in these QEMU examples we're running from an amd64 host environment.
+In general you won't need to, but you can run it manually:

     # uname -a
     Linux ruby-ubuntu-build 5.4.149-73.259.amzn2.x86_64 #1 SMP Mon Sep 27 12:48:12 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux